llvm/llvm-project/mlir/docs/Tutorials/transform/Ch4.md

 that specific payload operations are identified by the caller when the transform dialect interpreter is invoked.
-This may be seen as contrary to the idea of driving transformations from a dialect since the transformation targets must be identified by the caller in C++.
+This may be seen as contrary to the idea of driving transformations from a dialect since the transformation targets must be identified through mechanisms external to the transform dialect interpreter, for example, when invoking the interpreter programmatically in C++ or through pass arguments as seen in previous chapters.
 It also adds practical overhead due to increased interaction with the interpreter in C++, and cognitive overhead of manipulating two interfaces at once.
 To remedy this, Transform dialect proposes a subset of operations for _matching_ payload operations that need to be